Angienoelhaverly/Surfs_Up/README.md

 * Design a Flask application using data.

 ### Resources
 * SQLite: SQLite is a version of SQL that lives on a computer or phone (local) so it's smaller, faster, and doesn't have users.
 SQLite is the most widely used database engine in the world.
 It is used in smart phones, computers, and applciations like ITunes and Photoshop.
-Local databases support quick testing and prototyping.
-So SQLite helps turn things around more quickly.
     * [Hawaii Weather Dataset (SQL File)](https://github.com/Angienoelhaverly/Surfs_Up/blob/main/hawaii2.sqlite)
 * SQLAlchemy: SQLAlchemy is a query tool designed for SQLite and the integration of statistical analysis with dataframe analysis.
     * [SQLAlchemy queries (Jupyter Notebook File)](https://github.com/Angienoelhaverly/Surfs_Up/blob/main/SurfsUp_Challenge.ipynb)